FAIR Plan Insurance: What It Is, How It Works, and What It Really Covers

 What is FAIR Plan insurance and who qualifies for it?

 FAIR Plan insurance (Fair Access to Insurance Requirements) is a state-managed, last-resort property insurance program for homeowners who have been denied coverage by private insurers due to high risk.
-It exists in 34 states plus Washington, D.C.
-Eligibility is based solely on your inability to obtain private coverage — not your income or financial situation.
+It exists in roughly 33 states plus Washington, D.C.
+Eligibility is based solely on your inability to obtain private coverage, not your income or financial situation.
 You typically need to provide proof of denial from at least two standard insurers to qualify.

-How much does FAIR Plan insurance cost compared to regular home insurance?
+How much does FAIR Plan insurance cost compared to regular home insurance in 2026?

 What does FAIR Plan insurance NOT cover?